 The men in my life all have one thing in common: a strong, deep-seated penchant for chocolate.
 Growing up, my dad lived on a steady diet of Nestle Crunch bars and Oreo cookies.
 These days, I live with chocolate lovers of a more discriminating sort (no offense, dad:)) – my husband and son, who know that a little begging and praise is all it takes to get me in the kitchen, covered in cocoa powder.
 These tender muffins with a double hit of chocolate are one of their favorites…and just as true chocoholics would, they eat them for breakfast.

-1 ¼ cups light brown sugar (be sure it is fresh with no hard lumps)
+- 1-1/4 cups light brown sugar, packed (be sure it is fresh with no hard lumps)

-¾ – 1 cup (to taste) semi-sweet or bittersweet chocolate chips (I like Ghirardelli)
+- 3/4 - 1 cup semi-sweet or bittersweet chocolate chips, to taste

-1. Position rack in center of oven and preheat 425 degrees.
+- Position a rack in the center of the oven and preheat to 425 degrees.
 Spray a standard 12-cup muffin pan with nonstick cooking spray, then line with paper liners.